cloud-design-patterns-journey/docs/docs/labs/inventory-app/inventory-bff/index.md

 ## Setup

 !!! note
      Following this section means you have already deployed and configured the backend service from the previous step.
-Your OpenShift cluster should have the `inventory-${INITIALS}-dev` project (with `${INITIALS}` as your actual initials), that has been configured with `ci-config` and `registry-config` secrets during previous lab.
+Your OpenShift cluster should have the `inventory-${UNIQUE_SUFFIX}-dev` project (with `${UNIQUE_SUFFIX}` as your team name or initials), that has been configured with `ci-config` and `registry-config` secrets during previous lab.

 ### Create your OpenShift project, Git Repository and CI pipeline

 - Create a new repository from the [Typescript GraphQL template](https://github.com/cloud-design-patterns-journey/template-graphql-typescript/generate).

     !!! warning
-        In order to prevent naming collisions if you are running this as part of a workshop, chose the GitHub organization you have been invited to as `Owner` and name the repository `inv-bff-${INITIALS}`, replacing `${INITIALS}` with your actual initials.
+        In order to prevent naming collisions if you are running this as part of a workshop, chose the GitHub organization you have been invited to as `Owner` and name the repository `inv-bff-${UNIQUE_SUFFIX}`, replacing `${UNIQUE_SUFFIX}` with your team name or initials.

 - Deploy this application with Tekton: